vaakash/jquery-easy-ticker/README.md

 # jQuery Easy Ticker plugin

-jQuery easy ticker is a news ticker like plugin which scrolls the list infinitely.
-It is highly customizable and flexible with lots of features and works in all browsers.
+jQuery easy ticker is a news ticker like plugin which scrolls a list infinitely.
+It is highly customizable, flexible with lots of features and works in all browsers.

 [👁️ Live demo](https://www.aakashweb.com/demos/jquery-easy-ticker/) - [🏠 Home page](https://www.aakashweb.com/jquery-plugins/easy-ticker/) - [☕ Buy me a Coffee !](https://www.paypal.me/vaakash/6)